Meet The Team

 - "I got involved with Courts for Kids because of the organizations unique ability to positively impact and make a difference in the lives of people from vastly different backgrounds in every trip.
 Further, athletics was an important part of my childhood and the opportunity to build a court which provides a place for kids in developing regions to play is truly special."

 - “I've seen first hand the life-changing impact Courts for Kids has on the young adults who participate.
 The reward of working hard and reaching a difficult goal, side-by-side with people from very different cultures and life experiences is a great formula for building a better, more understanding world.
 It seems that those who go on a trip to give -- end up receiving far more in return.
-I look forward to my own CFK experience soon, and love being a part of this organization."
+I love being a part of this organization and seeing the impact it has on our youth and our world."

 - Trips: Nicaragua 2015, Paraguay 2016, Cambodia 2017